hydra3333/Pi4NAS64/README.md

    showmount -a 10.0.0.18
    ```

-3. Asssuming the name of the `mergerfs` NFS share is `/NFS-shares/mp4library`, and a free drive letter is X: then mount the share
+3. Asssuming the name of the 'mergerfs' NFS share is `/NFS-shares/mp4library`, and a free drive letter is `X:` then mount the share
    ```
    mount -o anon -o mtype=soft 10.0.0.18:/NFS-shares/mp4library X: mount